HarryZhu231227919/FinalProject/README.md

 5/27/22 (Harry) - I fixed the horizontal movement of Pac Man.
 Before it would stop too early when it encounters a wall and it looked weird.

+5/27/22 (James) - I fixed Blinky's respawn.
+He respawns inside the ghost house when he gets eaten, but he respawns outside if Pac-man dies.

 5/28/22 (Harry) - I placed in all the remaining stuff that wasn't in the first map.
 Now it exactly resembles that of the original map in terms of size and orb placements.

+5/28/22 (James) - Fixed Pac-Man's movement and added a bunch of graphical features.
+Changed lives counter, added game over screen, and changed the background.